pyapp-kit/superqt/docs/decorators.md

         self._value = value
 ```

-As visible on example these decorators also could be used for setters.
+As can be seen in this example these decorators can also be used for setters.

 These decorators should not be used as replacement of Qt Signals but rather to interact with Qt objects from non Qt code.

-### Sync mode
+### Synchronous mode

-Secorators could be used also in sync mode:
+If you'd like for the program to block and wait for the result of your function call, use the `await_return=True` parameter, and optionally specify a timeout.

+> *Note: Using synchronous mode may significantly impact performance.*

 ```python
 from superqt import ensure_main_thread

 @ensure_main_thread